Mohammadjamiu/tahugo_updated/content/networking/a-silica-optical-fiber-with-a-core-diameter-large-enough-to-be-considered-by-ray-theory-analysis-has-a-core-refractive-index-of-and-a-cladding-refractive-index.md

 ---
-title: "[Solved] A silica optical fiber with a core diameter large enough to be considered by ray theory analysis has a core refractive index of 1.50 and a cladding refractive index of 1.47."
+title: "[Solved] A silica optical fiber with a core diameter large enough to be considered by ray theory analysis has a core ..."
 slug: A silica optical fiber with a core diameter large enough to be considered by ray theory analysis has a core refractive index of and a cladding refractive index
 postdate: February 21, 2023
-description: prob
+description: A silica optical fiber with a core diameter large enough to be considered by ray theory analysis has a core ...
 categorylabel: Networking and Communication
 categories: '["Networking and Communication"]'
 image: /images/imgph.webp